elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 kubeconfig_localhost: false
 ```

-For more information on managing OIDC kubeconfigs and RBAC, or on running without OIDC, [see the ck8s-Kubespray documentation](https://github.com/elastisys/compliantkubernetes-kubespray#kubeconfig).
+For more information on managing OIDC kubeconfigs and RBAC, or on running without OIDC, [see the Welkin Kubespray documentation](https://github.com/elastisys/compliantkubernetes-kubespray#kubeconfig).

 ### Copy the VMs information to the inventory files